Denis0903/ansible_samples/README.md

 # Prerequisites

---The environment construction of Ansible has been completed _ The following is the installation guide of the official document.
+- The environment construction of Ansible has been completed _ The following is the installation guide of the official document.
---Basically, complete the environment construction with pyenv and pipenv and use python3.7 or higher.
-It is recommended to install ansible with pipenv. https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html --For resource deployment, LINUX Distribution is adopted so that Ansible can connect to the corresponding server with SSH.
+- Basically, complete the environment construction with pyenv and pipenv and use python3.7 or higher.
+It is recommended to install ansible with pipenv. https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+- For resource deployment, LINUX Distribution is adopted so that Ansible can connect to the corresponding server with SSH.

 # Environment

---Define the connection to the server where you want to execute the processing by Ansible in .ssh / config.
+- Define the connection to the server where you want to execute the processing by Ansible in .ssh / config.
---Specific examples are as follows
+- Specific examples are as follows

 `` ```
 Host sample_host